Welcome

 A bilateral friendship, trade and shipping agreement has been in place since 1957.
 Economic relations between the two countries have intensified since the start of the country’s economic upswing in the late 1990s, but these too have been hit by the pandemic.

-A German company operates the largest solar park in the Caribbean in the north of the country.
+There are a number of German investments in the energy sector, including one of the largest solar parks in the Caribbean near Montecristi.
+A German company operates this solar park in the north of the country.
 Germany is one of the Dominican Republic’s most important European markets for organic products (bananas, cocoa and coffee).
 Germany’s main exports to the Dominican Republic are vehicles and vehicle parts, machinery and chemical products.

-German development cooperation takes the form of regional projects and focuses on climate change mitigation and renewable energy, the sustainable use of natural resources and the protection of biodiversity.
+German development cooperation takes the form of regional projects and focuses on climate protection and renewable energies, the sustainable use of natural resources and the protection of biodiversity.
 Germany is one of the country’s principal donors alongside Spain, Canada and the US.
 In addition, Germany contributes over 20 percent of the development assistance provided by the EU, which is the Dominican Republic’s largest donor.

-Although people in the country are interested in Germany, the German language and German culture, German is not taught in school.
-The German Embassy has provided language courses since 1957, which in recent years have been attended on average of around 1200 Dominicans annually.
-Following a hiatus caused by the COVID-19 pandemic, these activities have been resumed - albeit in virtual classrooms.
-The demand for German language training is high.
+Although people in the country are interested in Germany, the German language and German culture, German is not a well-established subject in schools.
+The German Embassy has provided language courses since 1957, which in recent years have been attended on average by more than 1200 Dominicans annually.

 Since 2001, a German-Dominican cultural society (Centro Domínico-Alemán) has been based in the old colonial quarter of Santo Domingo, a UNESCO World Heritage site.